Nolan Gorman Player Props: Cardinals vs. Reds

 Nolan Gorman At The Plate

-- Gorman has 44 hits, which ranks first among St. Louis hitters this season, while batting .297 with 22 extra-base hits.
+- Gorman leads St. Louis with 45 hits, batting .296 this season with 22 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 21st, his on-base percentage ranks 17th, and he is second in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 20th in batting average, 16th in on-base percentage, and second in slugging.

-- Gorman enters this game on a 13-game hitting streak.
-In his last games, he's hitting .381 with three homers.
+- Gorman will look to extend his 14-game hitting streak.
+He's batting .300 with one homer over the course of his last games.

-- In 43.2% of his games this season, Gorman has notched at least one RBI.
-In 10 of those games (22.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 42.2% of his games this year, Gorman has driven in at least one run.
+In 10 of those games (22.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

-- In 38.6% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (9.1%).
+- In 37.8% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (8.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.